Your Meridian Service Metro District Monthly Bill

 The set monthly fee for wastewater treatment is used to pay for the collection and purification of all the water that flows from households in Meridian Ranch.
 It is the water that flows from your drains and toilets that must be treated so it can be recirculated into the environment safely.

-The monthly Water Use Fee ($18.31 for the first 5,000 gallons of water used) is for the operational costs of water storage, treatment, and supply.
+The monthly Water Use Fee ($19.77 for the first 5,000 gallons of water used in 2023) is for the operational costs of water storage, treatment, and supply.
 Unlike most water districts, it also includes the first tier of water.

 The District's water rates (based on an average household) are calculated on a graduated scale, what are called tiers.
 Basically, the more water a household uses, the more they pay per thousands of gallons.
 By using tiered rates, the average household doesn't pay the incremental costs for those homes (very few) that use more than their fair share of water.